leegee/test-react-openlayers-ufo/README.md

 Probably want to cluster on the server, so as not to overwhelm mobiles/etc.

-* New bug: SearchText
-* Apply text search to clusters!
 * Tests.
 * Logger transports/etc
 * Decide on a default sort of results when no filters set